Why Do Stars Turn Into Red Giants

 Mass Loss

 A defining characteristic of the AGB phase is significant mass loss.
-The outer layers of the star become loosely bound and are expelled into space in the form of a stellar wind.
+Now, the outer layers of the star become loosely bound and are expelled into space in the form of a stellar wind.
 This mass loss can be substantial, with some stars losing a significant fraction of their mass during the AGB phase.

 Planetary Nebula